 As denunciations go, Paget’s was devastating.
 And it was made all the more damaging by the fact that he was merely communicating what had become an open secret in aristocratic circles: Edward Seymour – regent to the boy-king Edward VI, self-styled autocrat and the most powerful man in England – was heading for a fall.

 How different things had seemed a couple of years earlier when King Henry VIII had breathed his last.
-Then Seymour had capitalised on his status as a powerful magnate, influential court insider, and brother of Henry’s beloved third wife Jane, to step seamlessly into the vacuum created by the old king’s death.
+Then Seymour had capitalised on his status as a powerful magnate, influential court insider, and brother of Henry’s beloved third wife Jane Seymour, to step seamlessly into the vacuum created by the old king’s death.
 With Henry’s son and heir, Edward VI, too young to rule in his own right, Seymour had himself appointed Protector of the Realm.
 For the next two years, he was the de facto ruler of England.

 But by the time Paget dispatched his missive, Seymour’s fortunes had taken a nosedive.
 His powerbase was crumbling, the country was in revolt and his enemies were sharpening their knives.
 Within a few months he would be thrown into the Tower of London, languishing there while his fellow councillors decided what to do with him.